 I created the navigation graphics in Microsoft Paint using the 16-color default palette.
 I created the css file and all the html files using Windows Notepad.
 Really.

-Since this is a fake ad and no actual sponsorship is involved, I thought it would be funny to try to get the page listed by search engines as the oldest ad page on the web.
+I thought it would be funny to try to get the page listed by search engines as the oldest ad page on the web, since this ad is from 1966.
+Also, this exact fake ad has been on my site since 1998.

 Wondering where you can get some instant egg nog?
 Good luck.
 PDQ Instant Egg Nog was made by KRIM-KO Corporation until the company folded in the 1970's.
 The PDQ trademark was then taken up by Ovaltine, but they gave up on the brand in the 1990's.